grumdrig/slog/vm.md

-"Storing" is just the opposite of fetching -- a value in placed into main memory or a register (but not the state vector).
+"Storing" is just the opposite of fetching -- a value in placed into main memory or a register (but not the read-only state vector).

 Control Flow Instructions